Langley Park School for Girls: History

 The building at the school's first location (on Lennard Road, Beckenham) was completed in 1914.
 It was, however, used as a military hospital during World War I.

 The school itself opened on 28 September 1919 as Beckenham County School for Girls, with 153 pupils aged from 8 years, and 10 teachers.
 The first headmistress was Miss E.M.
 Fox.
 A few years later, an association for ex-pupils was formed, called the Adremian Association.

 In 1945, the name of the school was changed to The County Grammar School for Girls, and in 1955 to Beckenham Grammar School for Girls.
-In 1959, the school moved to new buildings in a parkland setting, in Langley Park.
+In 1959, the school moved to new buildings in a parkland setting, in Park Langley.
 The current name "Langley Park School for Girls" was adopted in 1968.

 In 1976 the school became comprehensive.
 In 1996 it became a technology college, and in 2000 it became part of the South East England Virtual Education Action Zone.

 In July 2009, the school celebrated its 50th anniversary during the last week of school in the summer.
 This included music, dancing and a commemorative event - bringing the Olympic torch into the school.

 On 1 August 2011, the school gained academy status.